yourorg/automated-testing-best-practices/README.md

    cd automated-testing-best-practices
    npm install
    ```

+2. Install Node.js 4.x!
+This does not work with Node.js 5.x or Node.js 0.x.

-2. Start the unit testing runner by either starting Wallaby from your IDE (highly recommended!
+3. Start the unit testing runner by either starting Wallaby from your IDE (highly recommended!
 See above), or you can start Karma with:
    ```
    node_modules/.bin/karma start
    ```

-3. Start Chimp + Meteor without Mirror<br/>
+4. Start Chimp + Meteor without Mirror<br/>
    ```
    npm start
    ```